Ensure Uptime During Times of Emergency

 Team communication is very important as well this holiday season.
 Make sure your team is prepared to ship samples out to a laboratory location closest to them as soon as they can (click here for a guide on How to Ship Samples).
 In addition, make sure they know that they can purchase prepaid UPS labels on the online store when ordering kits.
 These pre-paid labels are perfect for a 10-pack of samples and are designed to reduce packaging preparation time so you can get your samples on their way to the laboratory.

-While these are unprecedented times, POLARIS Laboratories® is continually looking for ways to save you time and money this holiday season.
+POLARIS Laboratories® is continually looking for ways to save you time and money this holiday season.

 Proven Impact.
 Proven Uptime.
 Proven Savings.